-Registration Requirements Group Registration of Unpublished Photographs Group Registration of Published Photographs Group Registration of Contributions to Periodicals Group Registration of Photographic Databases Group Registration of Unpublished Works Publication within a twelve- month period n/a All the photographs must be published within the same calendar year (e.g., January through December 2011; February through June 2012; September through October 2013, etc.) All the works must be published within a twelvemonth period (e.g., January 1, 2010 through December 31, 2010; February 1, 2011 through January 31, 2012; September 15, 2013 through September 14, 2014, etc.) All the photographs must be unpublished, or they must be published within a three-month period within the same calendar year n/a Date of publication n/a Applicant must provide the month, day, and year of publication for the earliest and most recently published photos in the group, and the month/year of publication for the rest of the photos Applicant must provide the month, day, and year of publication for each work See Section 1112.8(D) n/a Medium of publication n/a The photographs may be first published in any medium All the works must be first published as a contribution to a periodical The photographs must be fixed or published solely in the form of machine- readable copies n/a
+Registration Requirements Group Registration of Unpublished Photographs Group Registration of Published Photographs Group Registration of Contributions to Periodicals Group Registration of Photographic Databases Group Registration of Unpublished Works Work made for hire The photo- graphs may be created as a work made for hire The photo- graphs may be created as a work made for hire The works can- not be created as a work made for hire The photo- graphs may be created as a work made for hire The works may be created as a work made for hire Publication All the photographs in the group must be unpublished All the photographs in the group must be published All the works must be pub- lished All the photographs must either be published or unpublished All the works must be unpub- lished Publication within a twelve- month period n/a All the photographs must be published within the same calendar year (e.g., January through December 2011; February through June 2012; September through October 2013, etc.) All the works must be pub- lished within a twelve-month period (e.g., January 1, 2010 through December 31, 2010; February 1, 2011 through January 31, 2012; September 15, 2013 through September 14, 2014, etc.) All the photographs must be unpublished, or they must be published within a threemonth period within the same calendar year n/a Date of publica- tion n/a Applicant must provide the month, day, and year of publication for the earliest and most recently published photos in the group, and the month/year of publication for the rest of the photos Applicant must provide the month, day, and year of publication for each work See Section 1112.8(D) n/a